BryceVerberne/CSC230/Procedures/Saving to Stack/README.md

 # Saving to Stack

-A MIPS assembly language program that demonstrates the concept of saving values to the stack when using procedures.
+This program showcases register value preservation in MIPS assembly using the stack to save `$s0` before calling `increaseReg`, maintaining its original value post-execution.

 ## Description

 This project illustrates the concept of saving values to the stack when using procedures in MIPS assembly language.
 It demonstrates how to save and restore the values of stack registers `$s0` to `$s7` when calling a procedure, following the convention that a callee should not modify the values in the `$s#` registers.
-The program is based on the explanations provided by Amell Peralta in this YouTube video: [MIPS Assembly Saving to Stack](https://www.youtube.com/watch?v=3napwKvocSU&list=PL5b07qlmA3P6zUdDf-o97ddfpvPFuNa5A&index=17&ab_channel=AmellPeralta).
+The program is based on the explanations provided by Amell Peralta in this YouTube video: [Saving Registers to Stack](https://www.youtube.com/watch?v=3napwKvocSU&list=PL5b07qlmA3P6zUdDf-o97ddfpvPFuNa5A&index=17&ab_channel=AmellPeralta).

 ## Program Overview